A decorative cartoon of an old desktop computer displaying redirect loop error

 For example, you might have a rule that redirects users from the ‘www’ version of your site to the non-www version, or vice versa.
 Or, you might have a rule that redirects users from an old URL to a new one.

-To investigate your redirection rules, you’ll need to access your .htaccess or nginx.conf file.
+To investigate your redirecti rules, you’ll need to access your .htaccess or nginx.conf file.
 This can typically be done through your hosting provider’s file manager or via FTP.

-Once you’ve accessed the file, look for any rules that involve redirection.
+Once you’ve accessed the file, look for any rules that involve redirect.
 These will typically involve the ‘Redirect’ or ‘Rewrite’ directives for Apache, or the ‘rewrite’ directive for Nginx.

 If you find a rule that seems to be causing a redirect loop, you’ll need to fix it.
 This could involve: